tg-rs/carapax/GUIDE.md

 #[tokio::main]
 async fn main() {
-    // Create api client with a token provided by Bot Father. let api = Api::new("BOT_TOKEN").expect("Failed to create API");
+    // Create an api client with a token provided by Bot Father. let api = Api::new("BOT_TOKEN").expect("Failed to create API");

-    // Context is a type map wich allows to share objects between handlers.
+    // Context is a type map which allows one to share objects between handlers.
     // Every object you insert in context must implement Clone. let mut context = Context::default();
     context.insert(api.clone());